Car Insurance for Learner's Permit: What Parents Need to Know

 What's the cheapest way to insure a teen who just got their permit?

 Start by confirming the teen is covered under your existing policy — don't buy a separate policy at this stage.
-Once they're licensed, keep them on your policy rather than getting a standalone plan, push for good student and driver's ed discounts, and consider a telematics program.
-Choosing an older, lower-value vehicle with strong safety ratings can also dramatically reduce the cost of adding collision and comprehensive coverage.
-See our full breakdown of adding a teenage driver for more cost strategies.
+Once they're licensed, keep them on your policy rather than getting a standalone plan, pursue good student and driver's ed discounts, and consider adding a telematics program on top for maximum savings.
+Choosing a safe, lower-value vehicle like a Subaru Forester ($1,891/yr), Honda CR-V ($2,073/yr), or Toyota RAV4 (~$1,580/yr) can also dramatically reduce the cost of adding collision and comprehensive coverage.
+See our full breakdown of adding a teenage driver and teen driver insurance for more cost strategies.

 Compare Car Insurance Rates in Ohio